Nicaraguan córdoba

-The córdoba (/es/, sign: C$; code: NIO) is the currency of Nicaragua and is divided into 100 centavos.
+The córdoba (/es/, sign: C$; code: NIO) is the currency of Nicaragua.
+It is subdivided into 100 centavos.

 History

 The first córdoba was introduced with the new National Bank of Nicaragua (Banco Nacional de Nicaragua Incorporado) which was created in 1912, after which the government of Adolfo Díaz promulgated the Monetary Conversion Law, in March 1912.
 This law created the monetary unit "córdoba", named after Francisco Hernández de Córdoba, founder of Nicaragua and the cities of León and Granada, but due to the prevailing political instability at that time, the córdoba did not circulate until 1913.
 It replaced the peso moneda corriente, the Nicaraguan currency between 1878 and 1912.

 In 1960 the Central Bank of Nicaragua (BCN) was founded and the banknotes and coins that until that date were issued by the National Bank of Nicaragua, began to be issued by the central bank.

 From 1979 onwards, a period characterised by high inflation began, which caused the currency to lose value and led to the currency exchange and conversion operation of 14 February 1988, in which the córdoba, under the Sandinista regime's "Operation Berta" (Operación Berta), was replaced by the "new córdoba" (córdoba nuevo) at an exchange rate of 1,000 to 1.
-In the period 1988-1990, the period of high inflation continued, which led to the córdoba nuevo being replaced by the córdoba oro, with parity against the US dollar.
+In the period 1988–1990, the period of high inflation continued, which led to the córdoba nuevo being replaced by the córdoba oro, with parity against the US dollar.
 In 1992, the "córdoba" was established and persists to this day.